YuanchenBei/ColdRec/README.md

 🔧 **TODO**
 We are now enhancing the codebase for user-friendly:
-- [ ] Redundancies removal and input type standardization.
 - [ ] Add representative new models in 2024-2025.
+- [x] Redundancies removal and input type standardization.
 - [x] Fix bugs and optimize the toolkit efficiency mentioned in the issues.
 (Thanks for that!)
+- [x] 🥳 Add automatic hyper-parameter tuning, you can install one more base library ***optuna*** to include this module.
 - [x] Toolkit building with related works before 2024.

-🥳 **Update in 2024.06**: Add automatic hyper-parameter tuning, you can install one more base library *optuna* to include this module.

 ---
 ## 🛫 Requirements